Plexus

-In neuroanatomy, a plexus (from the Latin term for "braid") is a branching network of vessels or nerves.
-The vessels may be blood vessels (veins, capillaries) or lymphatic vessels.
+In anatomy, a plexus (from the Latin term for 'braid') is a branching network of blood vessels, lymphatic vessels, or nerves.
 The nerves are typically axons outside the central nervous system.

 The standard plural form in English is plexuses.
 Alternatively, the Latin plural plexūs may be used.

 Types

 Nerve plexuses

 The four primary nerve plexuses are the cervical plexus, brachial plexus, lumbar plexus, and the sacral plexus.